What it’s Actually Like to Be a CEO

 This can often put a straightjacket on the decisions and changes you want to make as a CEO.
 You see what’s wrong, what could be improved, but people fear and dislike change.
 And laying people off in particular is an earthquake to that fragile flower of team motivation you are constantly tending.
 This is why most organizational change processes fail, and why standard practice is to bring in a ‘change CEO’ to take the brunt of the hatred and then leave, allowing a fresh face to come in.

 Sometimes the animosity you get as a CEO seems unhinged, unreasonable.
 The kind of stuff politicians get all the time.
-I think once powerful people are dehumanized it’s open season for conspiracy theories and vitriol.
-But I’ve also spoken to psychologists who talked about our complex relationship with power.
+I think once 'powerful' people are dehumanized it’s open season for conspiracy theories and vitriol.
+But I’ve also spoken to psychologists about our complex relationship with power.
 Often our relationship to external power is a mirror image of our relationship with our own power.
 When you are uncomfortable with your own power you can feel strong animosity towards someone with power, especially if they seem comfortable in it.
 These dynamics can go even deeper, with many people projecting their parental relationships onto their bosses, with all kinds of weird effects.
 Ironically, these effects can be even stronger the more respected you are by your team.
 What this means in practice is that to be a CEO is to be constantly wading through the emotional projections of others, much like any person must, but more intense.

 And it is intense.
 If you have a large team, you may only speak individually to a given team member once every few months, or even years.
 To you, it’s a brisk comment as you’re rushing to a high-stakes meeting with a splitting headache and have got a thousand things on your mind, and you’ve forgotten it one minute later - to them, every word you say could be remembered (or misremembered) for years and have a potentially profound effect on their view of you and the organization.
 When you say something that bears on them, the effect is even more intense.
 Because rightly or wrongly they feel you have ultimate power over their livelihood, so all their fears and insecurities as well as hopes and dreams can get engaged with what you say.
 For these reasons, a lot of CEOs try to be “Chief Encouraging Officer” and only say positive things to most staff.
 Saying something negative, even if it’s fair feedback, can have disastrous consequences and generate deep antipathy in some cases.